swapnilrjoshi/Property-Damage-Prediction/README.md

-# Property-Damage-Prediction
+# Property Damage Prediction
-Property Damage Prediction Using Weather Data
+Predict property damage from an ensuring weather event, so that the insurance company can hold on writing new insurance policies in that area